Multipacker/schedule/README.md

 * `codes`: Course codes.
 * `dates`: Dates.
-* `other`: Other information, usually what kind of event it is (lab, lecture, etc.).

 If an event matches a rule, it will use the formatting specified by the rule.
 The following fields of an event can be set: